webex/react-widgets/test/journeys/testplan.md

       - can decline an incoming call
       - can hangup in call
       - has proper call event data
-  - Message widget (Test Users Created)
-    - sends and receives messages
-    - receives proper events on messages
-    - message actions
-      - message flags
-        - should be able to flag a message
-        - should be able to unflag a message
-      - delete message
-        - should be able to delete a message from self
-        - should not be able to delete a message from others
-    - accessibility
+    - Group Call
-      - should have no accessibility violations
-    - File Transfer Tests
-      - sends message with png attachment
+      - can decline an incoming call
-      - verifies png-sample is in files tab
+      - can hangup in call
-    - markdown messaging
-      - sends message with bold text
-      - sends message with italic text
-      - sends message with a blockquote
-      - sends message with numbered list
-      - sends message with bulleted list
-      - sends message with heading 1
-      - sends message with heading 2
-      - sends message with heading 3
-      - sends message with horizontal line
-      - sends message with link
-      - sends message with inline code
-      - sends message with codeblock
     - Guest Access (Test User and JWT user created)
-    - message widget
-      - sends and receives messages
-      - receives proper events on messages
-    - meet widget
-      - pre call experience
-        - has a call button
       - during call experience
         - can hangup in call
         - can decline an incoming call
+    - accessibility
+      - should have no accessibility violations
 - Startup Settings (Test Users Created)
   - destination type: userId
     - opens widget
   - spaceActivities setting
     - displays error message for disabled initial activity
     - disables the files and meet activities
   - legacy destination settings
     - opens message widget using legacy toPersonEmail

-- Data API
+- Data API instatiation
-  - "Basic Tests" (Test Users Created)
-    - loads the test page
-    - loads the user's name
-      - Activity Menu
-        - has a menu button
-        - displays the menu when clicking the menu button
-        - has a message button
-        - has a meet button
-        - has a people button
-        - has an exit menu button
-        - closes the menu with the exit button
-        - has a message button
-        - switches to message widget
-        - has a meet button
-        - switches to meet widget
-      - roster tests
-        - has a close button
-        - has the total count of participants
-        - has the participants listed
-        - closes the people roster widget
-  - Meet widget (Test Users Created)
-    - pre call experience
-      - has a call button
-    - during call experience
-      - can hangup before answer
-      - can decline an incoming call
-      - can hangup in call
-  - Message widget (Test Users Created)
+  - Message Widget Tests
+    - General Tests
       - sends and receives messages
       - receives proper events on messages
-    - message actions
-      - message flags
-        - should be able to flag a message
-        - should be able to unflag a message
-      - delete message
-        - should be able to delete a message from self
-        - should not be able to delete a message from others
-    - File Transfer Tests (Skipped due to instability)
+  - Meet Widget Tests
-      - sends message with png attachment
-      - verifies png-sample is in files tab
-    - markdown messaging
-      - sends message with bold text
-      - sends message with italic text
-      - sends message with a blockquote
-      - sends message with numbered list
-      - sends message with bulleted list
-      - sends message with heading 1
-      - sends message with heading 2
-      - sends message with heading 3
-      - sends message with horizontal line
-      - sends message with link
-      - sends message with inline code
-      - sends message with codeblock
-  - Guest Access (Test User and JWT user created)
-    - message widget
-      - sends and receives messages
-    - meet widget
-      - pre call experience
-        - has a call button
     - during call experience
+      - can decline an incoming call
       - can hangup in call
-        - can decline an incoming call
+      - has proper call event data
-  - Startup Settings (Test Users Created)
+  - Startup Settings
     - destination type: userId
       - opens widget
     - initial activity setting: meet